-Digital Policy Brief Project (25%)
+Group Policy Brief Project (25%)

-Students will compile an Adobe Spark® Page profiling what they argue to be the most important issue currently facing the EU and outlining a specific policy recommendation for how the EU should address it.
+Students will work in small groups to create a digital portfolio profiling what they argue to be the most important issue currently facing the EU and outlining a specific policy recommendation for how the EU should address it.
 More detailed information coming in a separate handout soon.
 To underscore the importance of-and high expectations for-this assignment, there are several built-in "Project Work Days" throughout the semester.
-Final project weblinks must be uploaded to Canvas no later than 11:00am on Tuesday, December 1st.
-A 10% per day late penalty will be strictly enforced.
+Final project weblinks must be uploaded to Canvas no later than 12:30pm on Tuesday, April 20th.
+A -10 points per day late penalty will be strictly enforced.
 Please note: given the closeness between this due date and the end of class, students will not know their project grade before the final exam!
-If this is important to you, I must receive your final project no later than Thursday, November 19th.